Witch trials in the Holy Roman Empire: Austria

-In Austria, a witch trial in Innsbrück in 1485 resulted in Heinrich Kramer writing the Malleus Maleficarum (1486).
+In Austria, a witch trial in Innsbruck in 1485 resulted in Heinrich Kramer writing the Malleus Maleficarum (1486).
 After this, however, there were no more witch trials in Austria until the second half of the 16th century, when the witchcraft persecutions spread in parallel with the Counter-Reformation.
 In 1583, Elisabeth Plainacher became the first person executed for sorcery in Vienna.

 In the 17th century, severe witchcraft persecutions took place in Austria, one of the first being that of Bregenz in 1609, resulting in sixteen executions.
 In Austria, witch trials were conducted by local secular courts such as estate courts - except in those cases were clerics conducted private witch trials in the courts of their clerical estates.
 A common accusation was desecration of the eucharist.
 Women were in majority among the accused, except in the cases in which the accused were men of low status such as Romani people, vagrants and beggars.
 Torture were commonly used and when used to make the accused naming their accomplices, the trials could grow to be very large.
 In contrast to Germany, the witch trials in Austria was at its most severe during the second half of the 17th century.
 About 1500 people are estimated to have been executed for sorcery in Austria.

 In the early 18th century, the central government enforced their authority over the local courts, which resulted in a swift decrease in witch trials.
 By 1730, the witchcraft persecutions in Austria had virtually ended.
 The execution of Maria Pauer in 1750 was to be the last in Austria.
 Witch trials were banned by Maria Theresa in 1768.

 Germany

-Present-day Germany executed more people for witchcraft than any other area in Europe.
+In the area of present-day Germany more people were executed for witchcraft than in any other area in Europe.
 There were however great contrasts within Germany, where certain parts hardly experienced witch trials at all, while the most severe witch trials in Europe took place in others.

 In general, the witchcraft persecutions were much more extensive in Catholic South Germany than Protestant North Germany.
-There were exceptions: the Protestant Duchy of Saxe-Lauenburg executed hundreds of people for witchcraft in but a few years around 1630, and the largest Catholic state in Germany, the Electory of Bavaria, only executed about 271 people for witchcraft, since the Elector introduced a witchcraft law in 1590 which was described as uncommonly mild for its time.
+There were exceptions: the Protestant Duchy of Saxe-Lauenburg executed hundreds of people for witchcraft in but a few years around 1630, and the largest Catholic state in Germany, the Electorate of Bavaria, only executed about 271 people for witchcraft, since the Elector introduced a witchcraft law in 1590 which was described as uncommonly mild for its time.

 Catholic South Germany

 A number of extremely large mass trials against witchcraft, which took place in the autonomous Catholic Prince Bishop-states in south-western Germany between 1587 and 1639, are estimated to have amounted to a third of all executions for witchcraft in Germany, and a fourth of all executions of witchcraft in all Europe.

 The mass witch trials which took place in the German Prince Bishoprics could last for years on end and result on hundreds of executions.

-These enormous trials were infamous in all Europe, and the contemporary Herman Löher described how they affected the population within them:
+These enormous trials were infamous in all of Europe, and the contemporary Herman Löher described how they affected the population within them: